jasongrimes/fretboardfoundation/_chapters/000-front/030-preface.md

 in part,
 on where we want to go.
 But there is a common foundation that is generally required.
-This book aims to provide that foundation in the most efficient and practical way.
+This book aims to provide that foundation in the most practical way.

 ### Broader perspective is needed